Proact-VL: A Proactive VideoLLM for Real-Time AI Companions: Experiment

 \subsection{Result of Common and General Commentary}

 \textbf{Text Quality.} Table~\ref{tab:main_results_common_all} shows that Proact-VL consistently achieves the strongest text quality on both the \emph{general} (Ego4D) and \emph{unseen-game} (Black Myth Wukong) settings.
 On Ego4D, Proact-VL leads in overall coherence and narration quality, indicating more fluent and helpful commentary for general guidance-style streams.
 On Black Myth Wukong, Proact-VL remains highly competitive and attains top-tier LLM-judged text quality, suggesting strong out-of-domain generalization to a previously unseen game.
-Detailed breakdowns of additional metrics (e.g., LiveU, Final) can be found in the Appendix~\ref{sec:full_result_ood}.

 \textbf{Response Quality.} For proactive evaluation, baseline proactive models are generally unstable, especially on the unseen-game stream, often showing timing misalignment and weak triggering.
 In contrast, Proact-VL substantially improves proactivity timing and triggering quality in both domains: on Ego4D it achieves the best overall alignment, demonstrating reliable “when-to-speak” decisions for general guidance streams; on Black Myth Wukong it maintains strong timing and triggering performance, matching or surpassing strong real-time baselines.
-Complete results including TimeDiff, PAUC, and other metrics are provided in the Appendix~\ref{sec:full_result_ood}.